patrikx3/json2xls-worker-thread/README.md

 This is a totally fork of the [json2xls](https://github.com/rikkertkoppes/json2xls), but the XLSX constructing can be CPU intensive so we are offloading the XLSX constructing using a worker thread.

+Of course, when using a worker thread, the execution is about 20-25ms longer, then when we are in the event loop, so the worker thread is valid when we are generating a big dataset.

 # Installation

 ```bash